czbiohub-sf/polymorphism_sarscov2_diagnostics/README.md

 `./data/sequence_metadata.tsv` contains the accession numbers of all sequences used in this analysis.
 Per GISAID terms of service, these can be downloaded via [gisaid.org](gisaid.org).

 ### qPCR values
-See `./data/qPCR_values.tsv`.
+See `./data/Figure1*_rawdata.tsv`.

 ### Analysis and Figures
-The tree was generated via [Nextstrain's augur](https://github.com/nextstrain/augur), v10.0.0.
-The config files used are located in `tree/nextstrain-config`.
+The tree was generated via [Nextstrain's augur](https://github.com/nextstrain/augur), v10.0.0, via the workflow specified in [nextstrain/ncov](https://github.com/nextstrain/ncov/commit/d03944a99edbad3f6c05fbb9b0caad46fdd77098) at the linked commit.
+The config files used are located in `tree/nextstrain-config/`.

 Figure 1 was generated in PRISM.
-Figure 2 was generated using the code found in `tree/figure/`.
+Figure 2 was generated using the code found in `figures/`.

 ### Additional citations
 Our work is possible because of the computational tools developed by the research community.
 We gratefully acknowledge their contributions, and regret the journal-imposed limitation on the number of citations.